 You can hire someone to do this for you or you can use a premade template option like Squarespace.
 My professional website was created on Squarespace and I highly recommend the platform; my site was easy to make and looks beautiful.
 Squarespace offers easy to install e-commerce plugins that allow you to sell through your website.
 If you’d prefer to invoice and manage your business through another program, I’d suggest Paypal.
 I use Paypal because it’s secure, widely used, and offers free invoicing.
 I track time with Toggl which allows me to print PDF reports.

 - Create social media pages

 At the very least, create a Facebook page and a LinkedIn page for your business.
-Consider each social channel a difference customer acquisition point.
+Consider each social channel a different customer acquisition point.
 The same people on Facebook may not be on Twitter and vice versa.
 Your social media profiles should be updated with some frequency, but you can decide how often that should be.
 One to three times per week for a business page is good.
-You don’t want people to think you’re out of business, but you don’t need to fill people’s profiles with constant self promotion either.
+You don’t want people to think you’re out of business, but you don’t need to fill people’s profiles with constant self-promotion either.

 - Join some Facebook and/or LinkedIn groups

 Search for freelancers or virtual assistants groups on Facebook and LinkedIn, join the groups and introduce yourself.
 One of the most active Facebook groups I belong to is the Freelance to Freedom Project Community.
 People regularly post business opportunities in groups that may not be listed anywhere else.
 You can also network with your fellow virtual assistants to share tips and tricks.
 If you have questions or encounter a situation you don’t know how to handle, you can ask for advice from other professionals who have been there.

 - Work with an established company